Powershell Robocopy backup script

 • Have nice feel to it

-Robocopy command itself:
+Robocopy basic command

 robocopy.exe "$src" "$dst" /mir /mt:96 /r:3 /w:3 /np /ts /bytes /xd $exclude /log:"$log"